sodiumjoe/nvim-highlite/README.md

 " Do this instead.
 augroup Highlite
-  " You can also use `highlite.highlight()` instead of `:hi!` autocmd ColorScheme highlite hi!
+  " You can also use `sodium.highlight()` instead of `:hi!` autocmd ColorScheme sodium hi!
 Error guifg=#000000 guibg=#FFFFFF augroup end

-colorscheme highlite
+colorscheme sodium
 ```

-Of course, substitute `highlite` with the name of your colorscheme.
+Of course, substitute `sodium` with the name of your colorscheme.

 > Why am I receiving `E5108: Error executing lua [string ":lua"]:1: module '<colorscheme>' not found`?